bsc-pm-ompss-at-fpga/cholesky/README.md

 You can change the build process defining or modifying some environment variables.
 The supported ones are:
   - `CFLAGS`
-    - `-DUSE_DMA_MEM`.
-Defining the `USE_DMA_MEM` variable the blocked matrix is allocated in kernel memory instead of user-space memory.
     - `-DUSE_DOUBLE`.
 Defining the `USE_DOUBLE` variable the matix elements are of type `double` instead of `float`.
     - `-DVERBOSE`.
 Defining the `VERBOSE` variable the application steps are shown meanwhile executed.
   - `LDFLAGS`
-  - `GCC`.
-If not defined, the default value is: `gcc`.
-  - `MCC`.
-If not defined, the default value is: `mcc`.
-However, for SMP machines we recommend the use of `smpcc`.
   - `CROSS_COMPILE`
   - `MKL_DIR`.
 Installation directory of MKL library.
 The default value is: `$MKLROOT`.
     - `MKL_INC_DIR`.
 Installation directory of includes for MKL library.
 The default value is: `$MKL_DIR/include`.